Common Side Effects

 Common Side Effects is an American adult animated television series created by Joe Bennett and Steve Hely for Cartoon Network's nighttime programming block Adult Swim.
 It was produced by Bandera Entertainment, with key crew members of King of the Hill involved in production.

 The pilot episode premiered privately at the Annecy International Animation Film Festival in June 2024 and publicly a month later at Adult Swim's San Diego Comic-Con panel.
-The series premiered on Adult Swim on February 2, 2025, and has an encore broadcast on the network's Toonami programming block.
-The series has been renewed for a second season.
+The series premiered on Adult Swim on February 2, 2025.
+The series has been renewed for a second season, which is set to premiere in 2027.

 Premise

-Two high school friends, Marshall and Frances, reconnect after Marshall discovers the Blue Angel Mushroom, a mushroom with healing effects that appears to cure all illnesses.
+Two high school friends, Marshall and Frances, reconnect after Marshall discovers the Blue Angel Mushroom, a mushroom with healing effects that appears to cure all illnesses and injuries.
 In the process, they also uncover a conspiracy involving Reutical Pharmaceuticals, Inc., one of the largest pharmaceutical companies, and the government, to suppress all knowledge of said mushroom.